Kodi Nikorima: Background

 Nikorima was born in Palmerston North, New Zealand, and is of Māori and Irish descent.
 He moved to Brisbane, Queensland, Australia as a 12-year-old.

 Nikorima played his junior rugby league for the Aspley Devils and the Pine Rivers Bears (where he won a competition).
 He was educated at Wavell State High School, before being signed by the Brisbane Broncos.
-His younger brother Jayden Nikorima is also a professional rugby league footballer who plays as a for the Salford Red Devils in the Super League.
+His younger brother Jayden Nikorima is also a professional rugby league footballer who plays as a for the Bradford Bulls in the Super League.